 Law360 (May 4, 2018, 6:26 PM EDT) -- During the month of April, telecom lobbyists continued to emphasize the importance of eliminating barriers to new wireless infrastructure, while also touching on satellite spectrum-sharing and broadcast carriage elections.

-According to four weeks of FCC records, attorneys submitted 208 ex parte filings, or lobbying-focused communications that detail conversations and meetings with agency staffers.
+In the last four weeks, the Federal Communications Commission received 189 ex parte filings, which are lobbying-focused communications from companies and organizations that detail conversations and meetings with agency staffers.

 Stay ahead of the curve

 In the legal profession, information is the key to success.
 You have to know what’s happening with clients, competitors, practice areas, and industries.
 Law360 provides the intelligence you need to remain an expert and beat the competition.

 Access to case data within articles (numbers, filings, courts, nature of suit, and more.)

 Access to attached documents such as briefs, petitions, complaints, decisions, motions, etc.

 Create custom alerts for specific article and case topics and so much more!